yimd85/loan-street-react-interview/README.md

 ## Delivery

-Please push your code to the branch provided to you by your recruiter.

-_*Please contact careers@loan-street.com if you have not yet received a branch.*_
+When you're complete, please send a `.zip` or `.tar` of your repo to careers@loan-street.com.
+You can also reach out to this email address if you have any questions.

 ## Discussion